truezoneio/menumix-landing/plan.md

 ## 2. Social Proof
 - Logos of restaurants/cafes using Menumix
-- Trust statement: “Trusted by modern restaurants in 20+ cities”
+- Trust statement: "Trusted by modern restaurants in 20+ cities"

 ## 3. Features Overview
 - **Section Title**: "Everything You Need to Run Your Restaurant"